mikefowler/mikefowler.github.io/_posts/2012-02-15-is-device-friendly-development-a-responsibility.md

 So, a second rhetorical: In the past five to six years, have developers made it their responsibility to sway clients away from lingering old versions of browsers with poor implementations of CSS and towards modern browsers that provide the user with a richer, immersive experience?

-Get to the Point, Already.
+Get to the point, already.
 --------------------------

 Ok, ok.
 Let's pull this back around.
 First some opinions.